Make sure your child support payments are right by telling us about certain changes to your living or family situation.

 Tell us if:

-• you move in with the other parent you pay or receive child support from because you've got back together.
+- you get back together with the other parent you pay or receive child support from, and move in with them.

 Your child has a life change

-Tell us if your child has any of these changes, as it may mean you cannot get child support for them any longer.
+Tell us if your child has any of these changes, as it may mean child support cannot be paid for them any longer.

-• They are at least 16 and start full-time work of at least 30 hours a week, and they intend to keep working.
+- They are at least 16 and start full-time work of at least 30 hours a week on average, and they intend to keep working.

-• They turn 18 and leave school early, before it finishes for that year – this means a registered high school anywhere in the world, but not university.
-(If they finish school when it ends, child support continues until 31 December.)
+- They turn 18 and leave school early, before it finishes for that year – this means a registered high school in New Zealand or any overseas school, but not university.
+(If they finish school in New Zealand when it ends, child support continues until 31 December.)

 Also tell us if your child stops doing any of these things.
 If your child support stopped for them because they no longer qualified, and they still meet the requirements, you may be able to apply for child support again.